AU-Master-Thesis/thesis/sections/4-results/study-1.typ

 === Junction <s.r.results.junction>
 #let body = [
   The results of the _junction_ experiment are presented on a plot in @f.qin-vs-qout, similarly to how it was done in @gbpplanner.
 The plot shows that the input flowrate $Q_"in"$ is very close to the output flowrate $Q_"out"$ for $Q_"in" in [0, 6.5]$, where it starts deviating from the optimal flowrate at $Q_"in" = 7.5$, decreasing to an output flowrate of $Q_"out" approx 6.6$.
-This result is consisten with both the presented numbers in @gbpplanner and the provided `gbpplanner` code.
+This result is consistent with both the presented numbers in @gbpplanner and the provided `gbpplanner` code.
 In @t.qin-vs-qout, the raw data is presented.
 Here it becomes clear that the output flowrate follows the input flowrate perfectly up until $Q_"in" = 4$, where $Q_"out" = 3.98$ #sym.dash.en _and from here on $Q_"out"$ consistently deviates more and more_.
 ]

 #let fig = [